 Health Check (EPSDT) is a preventive health care program for Medicaid members under 21 and PeachCare for Kids members under 19 within the Georgia Department of Community Health.

 The program offers well-child services like eye exams, vaccines and dental care.
 Medical staff will thoroughly examine the child or teen and give shots against diseases when necessary.
 They also will ask questions about your child’s health and development.

 They will talk to your family about how to solve problems or give a referral for special problems.
 Health Check providers perform or assist in linking children to other services, like eyeglasses, hearing aids, counseling and prescriptions.

-Call ahead to see if Health Check is available at your local health department, Ask for it by name.
+Call ahead to see if Health Check is available at your local health department.

 Call 833-337-1749 if you need help.